BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-the-discoveries.md

     </li>
     <li>
         <b>The Chemical Bond</b>
-        "The Shared-Electron Chemical Bond", by Linus Pauling (1928) The number of different scientific breakthrough Linus made is stunning.
+        "The Shared-Electron Chemical Bond", by Linus Pauling (1928)<br/>
-        Likewise for his winning both a Nobel Prize in Chemistry and a Nobel Peace Prize.
+        Linus won both a Nobel Prize in Chemistry and a Nobel Peace Prize
     </li>
 </ul>